Ancient Ireland Tourism Frequently Asked Questions

 All of our itineraries include a full Irish breakfast each day.
 A full and proper Irish breakfast usually includes eggs, rashers, sausage, black and white pudding, beans, mushrooms, potatoes, toast, coffee or tea, and juice.
 Please advise us at the time of your booking and check with your guide upon arrival if you have any special dietary needs.

-Unlike many other tour companies, Ancient Ireland Tourism includes most lunches and dinners in the price of the tour.
-Coffee, tea or soft drinks are included with meals.
 Alcoholic beverages are not included.
 Your tour itinerary further describes which meals are included or not included.

 Meals are generally not expensive in Ireland.
 Lunch can average €10- €15 with a reasonable dinner in the €20 - €25 range.
 A pint of Guinness or beer is usually around €5 with glasses of wine starting at €6 and up.

-Admission to most sites and attractions is included in the price of your tour.
+Admission fees to most sites and attractions are included in the price of your tour.
 On some tours where we have allotted free time for you to explore, we may suggest optional activities which are an additional cost if you choose to participate.
 Recommended optional activities and attractions will be clearly identified on your tour schedule along with current admission fees.

 Fitness and Accessibility